-The major advantage of LNG is its relatively high energy density: it takes up only 1/600th the volume of natural gas and is therefore ideally suited for transport and storage.
-Therefore LNG enables cost competitive long distance transport of natural gas.
+The major advantage of LNG is its high energy density: it takes up only 1/600th the volume of natural gas.
+Therefore it is ideally suited for transport and storage.
+In effect, LNG enables cost competitive long distance transport of natural gas.

-The main LNG export countries are Qatar, Australia and the USA.
-The main LNG import countries are Japan, Korea, China and Europe.
-The LNG is transported using large cryogenic LNG tankers.
+The main exporters are Qatar, Australia and the USA.
+On the other hand, the main importers are Japan, Korea, China and Europe.
+The liquefied fuel is transported using large cryogenic tankers.

-Upon import at dedicated LNG import terminals the LNG is stored in large LNG storage tanks and subsequently compressed and vaporized for injection into the gas transmission grid.
+Upon import at dedicated import terminals, the LNG is stored in large storage tanks and subsequently compressed and vaporized for injection into the gas transmission grid.

-Most LNG import terminals in Europe have truck loading facilities, where LNG can be loaded on LNG trailer and containers for further distribution to customers that are not connected to the gas grid.
+Most LNG import terminals in Europe have truck loading facilities.
+From this point it can be loaded on specialized trailers and containers for further distribution to customers that are not connected to the gas grid.
 The volumes that are distributed by trailers and containers are typically only a small fraction of the total LNG imports.
 However demand for such distributed LNG is growing fast, while the over demand for pipeline gas in Europe do not show long term growth.

-The LNG that is distributed by trailers or ISO tank containers are used as fuel for a broad range of applications e.g. industrial processes, power plants, road transport and marine transport.
+The LNG that is distributed by trailers or ISO tank containers is used in a broad array of applications.
+Namely, used as fuel for a broad range of applications e.g. industrial processes, power plants, road transport and marine transport.

 LNG is natural gas in its purified and liquefied form.
-Although LNG has been around for many decades, only in the last 10yrs or so the trade in LNG has really become global and significant.
+Although it has been around for many decades, only in the last 10yrs or so the trade of this kind of fuel has really become global and significant.